Active Sampling and Gaussian Reconstruction for Radio Frequency Radiance Field: Methods

-To illustrate the concept of local kernel estimation, we use simulated data from the NeRF2 pre-trained model, which models a room measuring $10m \times 6m$ room, , as shown in Fig.\ref{fig: local_kernel_estimation_function}.
-The room contains 200 randomly distributed observations.
-We set the locality parameter $L = 1m$ for the local kernel estimation.
-As shown in Fig~\ref{fig: local kernel estimation}, only 7 observations are used to predict the received signal at the selected target.
+To illustrate the concept of local kernel estimation, we collect 200 observations from simulated data generated by the NeRF2 pre-trained model, which simulates a room measuring $10m \times 6m$, as shown in Fig.\ref{fig: local_kernel_estimation_function}.
+The locality parameter is set to $L = 1m$.
+As shown in the red circle of Fig.~\ref{fig: local kernel estimation}, only 7 observations are needed to predict the received signal at the selected target position.

-Fig.~\ref{fig: prediction mean with LocalKerEst} and Fig.~\ref{fig: prediction mean without LocalKerEst} shows the reconstruction of the RF Radiance Field with and without our proposed local kernel estimation.
-The results demonstrate that our method effectively captures the sharp details of the RF Radiance Field, leading to a more accurate reconstruction.
+Fig.~\ref{fig: prediction mean with LocalKerEst} and Fig.~\ref{fig: prediction mean without LocalKerEst} show the reconstruction results with and without our proposed local kernel estimation.
+Compared to the ground truth in Fig.~\ref{fig: local_kernel_estimation_function}, it is clear that the local kernel estimation helps capture the shape details of the RF Radiance Field, leading to a more accurate reconstruction.